grscheller/scheller-linux-archive/CONTRIBUTING.md

 development model.

 As one may notice, I make frequent commits and plenty of comments both in my code and my GIT history.
+The main branch is more my working branch and less the release branch of a software project.
 I also put a lot of effort in maintaining useful README.md files.
-I find this useful in documenting the evolution of the code and my thinking.
-I like to make successive "git diff's" useful and am not afraid of showing all my "dirty laundry."
-Being able to reverse engineering the scaffolding is sometimes more useful than seeing the finished product in all its glory.
+I find these practices useful in documenting the evolution of the code and my thinking.
+I like to make successive "git diff's" useful and am not afraid of showing some "dirty laundry."
+Being able to reverse engineer the scaffolding is sometimes more useful than seeing the finished product in all its glory.